mmarvin3/Project-3-Application-Frontend/README.md

 * Trello was used as a digital means to keep the team organized and on task.

 ## <a name="nextsteps"></a>Project Next Steps
-* Add user authentification
+* Add user authentification for user-only created decks to be created and stored.
-* Create edit and delete functionality
+* Create edit and delete functionality for logged in users
+*

 ## <a name="deployment"></a>Deployed Link